-New, double-vetted research from DRONERESPONDERS names key issues facing first responders while also exploring commercial UAS vendor landscape
+New, double-vetted research from DRONERESPONDERS names top challenges for drones, safety and first responders while also exploring commercial UAS vendor landscape

-MIAMI, FL – The lack of standardized training and certification is the top issue hampering public safety drone operations, according to DRONERESPONDERS – the world’s fastest growing non-profit organization supporting public safety UAS.
+MIAMI, FL – The lack of standardized training and certification is the top challenges for drones and public safety drone operations, according to DRONERESPONDERS – the world’s fastest growing non-profit organization supporting public safety UAS.
 The determination stems from a double-validated research initiative based on survey data, as well as live focus group feedback conducted during last week’s U.S. Public Safety UAS Summit held at Commercial UAV Expo Americas in Las Vegas.

 Released on Monday, the new DRONERESPONDERS report Commercial Vendors and the Public Safety UAS Sector highlights the top five most important issues affecting the public safety drone sector as: airspace authorizations and COA’s; beyond visual line of sight (BVLOS) operations, training; standards, procedures and certifications; and program budgeting.
 These findings were based on the DRONERESPONDERS Public Safety UAS Survey conducted between August 25 and September 16, 2019.

 DRONERESPONDERS then conducted focus group testing with attendees of the U.S. Public Safety UAS Summit to additionally validate the research findings.
 These results pointed to the lack of UAS training and certification standards as being the most pressing issue facing first responders operating drones.
 Rounding out the top five were: tactical BVLOS waivers; public outreach and education of drone operations; budgeting and grant funding; and data management.